jacksonloper/bettervoting/docs/contributions/4_issue_lifecycle.md

 Other members are also encouraged to participate in reviewing and merging issues, but there will also be a dev lead as back up.

-IMPORTANT: Oncall only implies daily check ins.
-Acknowledging that we're a volunteer team, oncall *DOES NOT* imply constant availability.
+IMPORTANT: This is NOT oncall, and the helper rotation only implies daily check ins.
+Acknowledging that we're a volunteer team, it *DOES NOT* imply constant availability.
 If urgent issues come up, then dev leads are welcome to assist, but Arend (as staff) will ultimately be accountable to triage those issues.

-Current Dev Leads: Arend C.
+Current Dev Leads: Arend Castelein, Jon Blauvelt, Jackson Loper

 # Future Considerations
- * Icebox: Lane on the kanban board dedicated to issues blocked by other issues
  * QA: After merge, there could be an extra QA step to verify the issue
  * Merge Team: As more devs get onboarded we could have an additional merge team.
 This team could split off some of the work from dev leads
  * 1 issue per member rule: This could have a couple of benefits, it creates more focus, it minimizes the management overhead for dev leads, and it encourages members to participate in reviewing other issues/PRs while their issue is in review.